The Baldy Center awards several fellowships each year to scholars pursuing important topics in law, legal institutions, and social policy.

 Q: Are non-U.S. citizens and residents eligible for Baldy Center Mid-Career and Senior Fellowships?

 A: Yes.
 The Baldy Center is interested in hosting global scholars.
 Immigration is not always simple, but we have structured the Fellows Program in hopes of minimizing potential difficulties.
 Our Fellows are not employees of the Baldy Center or the University, but rather, as Visiting Scholars who, in most cases, may be eligible for J1 Visas.
 See further information here: UB Immigration Services.

-Complete the required application form on or before April 10, 2020.
+Complete the required application form on or before due date, to be announced.

 REQUIRED DOCUMENTS TO UPLOAD IN PDF FORMAT:

 PDF Document 1.
 Curriculum Vitae (Text in English, listing all degrees, positions, and publications.)